Ernyoke/ervin-szilagyi-static-site/src/resume.md

 ## About Me

-Experienced software engineer having a wide interest in distributed backend systems, software and cloud architecture, and DevOps practices.
+Experienced software engineer having a wide interest in highly scalable and distributed systems, software and cloud architecture, and DevOps practices.

 I am an [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/community-builders-directory/?cb-cards.sort-by=item.additionalFields.cbName&cb-cards.sort-order=asc&awsf.builder-category=*all&awsf.location=*all&awsf.year=*all&cb-cards.q=ervin&cb-cards.q_operator=AND) in the Containers Category.